peterdrysdale/bellbird/doc/dictionary.md

 Bellbird and when you find words which can be improved, improve them from your own speaking experience.
 Speak to a diversity of friends or colleagues to obtain opinions on pronounciation.
 Occasionally one mispronounced word will provide an idea for a number of others that you can check.
-The authors find words through their own use of Bellbird or by periodic hammering `bellbird` and `text2phones` with words off the top of their heads.
+The authors find words through their own use of Bellbird or by periodic hammering `bellbird` with words off the top of their heads.
 Books in the public domain are a valuable source of words.
 Looking at the existing Flite and Bellbird dictionaries is also invaluable.
 Seeing some words in a group in these existing dictionaries allows one to easily remember other new words in the group which may then be tested.